flow-state-15/mod-5-extra-resources/project-week/overview-of-react-project-grading-process.md.md

 1. Demo splash page:

    - All links must be valid and cannot be dead.
-Be mindful of styling that looks like links.
+Be mindful of styling that looks like links but are not.

    - This must be intuitive.
-If you're not sure what's a link ask yourself, or your peers if something looks like a link that would navigate you elsewhere.
+If you're not sure ask your peers if something looks like a link that would navigate you elsewhere.

    - Instructors will ask you to click on these links during presentation.